eugcode1/Java-UML-Parser/README.md

 ### Tools Used
  - IntelliJ IDEA Community Edition: IDE for development, testing, and production of project.
+ - Eclipse Neon: IDE used for exporting project as executable jar file.

 ### Instruction
 1. Download the umlparser.jar under root directory